Do your gift basket photographs enhance or detract from what you make? Learn from my mistake so you know how not to take

-After creating my first DVD, Gift Basket Basics (now part of the Welcome Package available in the shop), the videographer took photos of the designs shown on the DVD.
+After creating my first DVD, Gift Basket Basics (now part of the Beginner Package), the videographer took photos of the designs shown on the DVD.

-He encouraged me to elevate a watercolored fabric I used in the DVD in back of the gift baskets.
+He encouraged me to elevate a watercolor fabric shown in the DVD in back of the gift baskets.

 I agreed.
 After all, he was the videographer, the all-knowing person who knew the basics of taking good sales photos – right?

 Once I received the photos, I saw the horror of my decision.
 You can see the result in the above picture.

 The watercolor background clashes terribly with the gift basket designs.
-It’s distracting and does everything to keep my gift baskets in my hands rather than sell anything.
+It’s distracting and does everything to keep the gift baskets in my hands rather than sell anything.

 What a lesson.
 Thank goodness I didn’t pay a separate fee for those pictures.

 Eight tips for best results

 Look at any well-known gift basket seller’s website, and you will see the basics for picture taking.
-You don’t even have to visit the well-known sellers.
+You don’t have to visit the well-known sellers.
 Search for “gift baskets,” and you’ll find plenty of websites that display designs clearly.

 Here’s how to create great photos.